Case Study: Building an enduring partnership with entrepreneurs after the sale of their business

 The Duncans were very pleased with their phased approach.
 It gave Richard and the Duncans an opportunity to gain a deeper understanding of each component of their investment strategy and how it contributed to the whole, and helped strengthen the bonds of trust necessary for an enduring partnership.

-Five years later, the portfolio strategy continues to meet investment objectives.
+Five years later, the portfolio strategy remains aligned with the investment objectives.
 It has preserved the family’s capital and delivered steady growth through periods of economic expansion, market volatility, and global uncertainty.
 Through ongoing communications, the CA team has developed a true partnership with Richard and the Duncans.
 Richard and Ian continue to participate in periodic meetings with our network of global managers to discuss macro trends affecting the economy and how manager ideas could best serve their investment program.
 Laura is now spending most of her time spearheading multiple initiatives to identify, mentor, and support the next generation of women entrepreneurs.

 This narrative has been fictionalized to ensure anonymity, but is based on actual client work.